-The UWSWCD understands that historically we have not done enough in addressing Justice, Diversity, Equity, and Inclusion.
+The UWSWCD understands that historically, we have not done enough to address Justice, Diversity, Equity, and Inclusion.
 We recognize that conservation and social justice are interconnected, yet we have much to learn about the history and implications of this relationship.
-We have continued the learning process through our DEI committee which is made up of members of the District Board and staff.
+We have continued the learning process through our committee, which comprises members of the District Board and staff.